 The New Jersey Urban Mayors Association (NJUMA) was created as an outgrowth of the policy work of the John S. Watson Institute for Public Policy of Thomas Edison State College.
-The Institute coordinates all activities of the NJUMA and provides policy and legislative analysis.
+The Institute coordinates activities of the NJUMA and provides policy and legislative analysis.

 Established in 1991, the New Jersey Urban Mayors Association (NJUMA) is dedicated to working with state and federal lawmakers and officials to develop appropriate and effective public policy measures that benefit the state’s urban centers and to help lawmakers understand how public policy affects New Jersey’s cities and municipalities.
 NJUMA is an organization comprised of 30 New Jersey urban municipalities.
 NJUMA serves its members through quarterly meetings and annual conferences which keep them informed on issues affecting their ability to provide adequate services to their residents.